xiaoxuwu/chpr-plot-service/README.md

 # 3 Run

-Once the container is build, you may run with two methods:
+Once the container is built, you may run with two methods:

 For production and full integration testing:
 ```